brucetoo/ListVideoPlay/README.md

 - [x] Support ListView,RecyclerView

-- [ ] More video play control by ITEM VISIBILITY
+- [x] Support Small-Screen play video

 ### How to use